 Broughal Middle School has three grades, sixth, seventh, and eighth.
 An ethnically diverse population of approximately 600 students attends Broughal, which makes it the smallest middle school in Bethlehem Area School District.
 The new Broughal Middle School, which opened in the fall of 2009, was designed as a science, math, and technology signature school.
-Asa LEED certified structure, the school features architectural enhancements which have been designed and built to improve energy savings, water efficiency, emissions and indoor environmental quality.
+As a LEED certified structure, the school features architectural enhancements which have been designed and built to improve energy savings, water efficiency, emissions and indoor environmental quality.
 These state-of-the-art architectural features that were designed to make the building environmentally friendly also lend themselves to student data collection and analysis.

 The gymnasium is at one end of the school and the auditorium at the other end, allowing convenient access to sports and cultural events.
 A Family Center has medical facilities and rooms to support Southside families.
 The main administrative offices are located near the entrance on Morton Street and academic classrooms are arranged so that each grade is grouped together on a floor.
 Music facilities adjoin the auditorium and related arts classrooms fill the first floor and the side of the building near the auditorium.

 Seminar, a class for academically talented students, is part of the Special Education Program.
 There is a major unit of study each year in the seminar curriculum.
 In sixth grade seminar students participate in an archaeological dig.
-Seventh graders, in conjunction with a local community college, produce an evening magazine television production.
+Seventh graders, in conjunction with a local community college, produce an evening magazine type video.
 Eighth grade seminar students prepare for “Junior Craftsman Along the Monocacy,” a peer teaching experience in which eighth grade students teach eighteenth century industries to twelve hundred fourth grade students who visit the historic outdoor stations.